Cubitect/biome-colors/README.md

 # Biome Colors from Block Samples

-Many Minecraft biome mapping tools currently use colormaps that are based on the [AMIDST project](https://github.com/toolbox4minecraft/amidst), which has not been updated to the 1.18 world generation.
-Also there is not a clear, systematic method of expanding AMIDST's colormap, as the colors are only vaguely based on the in-game appearance of the biomes.
+Many Minecraft biome mapping tools currently use colormaps that are based on the [AMIDST project](https://github.com/toolbox4minecraft/amidst), which has not been updated to the 1.18 world generation, and there isn't a clear, systematic method of expanding the colormap, since the colors are not directly based on the in-game appearance of the biomes.
 Because of this, projects have diverged with the colormaps they use.

 This repo makes an attempt to create a new biome colormap that is based on the characteristic blocks that can be found in those biomes.